 In family law, a client’s perceptions are further clouded by their emotions.
 Many clients’ perceptions of the situation are completely twisted because their emotions blind them from actuality.
 As a result, what a family law client believes to be the case often is not the case at all.
 And many clients resist being told (and even resent) someone else telling them that their perceptions are inaccurate.

 Many complaints about lawyers concern how high their legal fees are.
 The professional fees charged by lawyers are notorious.
 When many clients earn an average of $20-40 per hour, it can seem unfair that your lawyers charge you hundreds of dollars per hour.
-However, as this article will demonstrate, there are reasons why legal fees are so high.

 The solicitor-client relationship is in many ways much like a partnership.
 Like partners, the relationship is most effective when the parties trust each other and are working together towards the same goal.
 Making your solicitor’s job easier helps you.
 Here are some of the ways that you can help your case.